By: Jeremy Neisser

-But how can one take care of their feet without sacrificing valuable running time?
+But how can one take care of their feet without sacrificing running time?

 Dr. John Fritz, a podiatrist, outlines some of the most common culprits of foot issues in this video:

-Blisters are common for runners who frequently exercise with wet feet, in harsh conditions, or in ill-fitting socks and shoes.
-Unfortunately, the best cure for blisters is to let them ride out their course
+Blisters are common for runners who frequently exercise with wet feet, in harsh conditions, or in ill-fitting socks and running shoes.
+Unfortunately, the best cure for blisters is to let them ride out of the course.

 #2.
 Athlete's Foot

 The Mayo Clinic and other medical organizations preach about the dangers of Athlete's Foot, a fungal infection around the toes that can spread easily from one person to another.

 The most common cause is excessive sweating which allows the fungus to grow.
 One of the main symptoms is a scaly, itchy rash that can spread to the rest of the foot.
 Wet socks and wet feet tend to be the breeding grown for athlete's foot.

 Athlete's Foot makes running unpleasant and leaves people feeling gross.
 It can spread to others from floors, towels, and clothing, so the affected individual might not be able to use public changing rooms or showers.